Well, it’s been a good long while since I’ve posted a blog.

 Because, after all, the only difference between a weed and a plant is whether we want it there.

-I plan to start blogging twice (?) a week and I promise they won’t all be this long. 😐 Upcoming posts will talk about:
+I plan to start blogging regularly and I promise they won’t all be this long.
+Upcoming posts will talk about:

 - the books I’m starting to write (!!?!),